seb-jones/vim-plugins/README.md

-Todo: make a repo full of submodules that store the plugins I use.
+I did not make any of these plugins.
+Please see the respective repos for licences, credits, etc.

 ## Installation
 ```